telerik/controlpanel-docs/how-to/clear-cache.md

 position: 11
 ---

-# Deleting the installer packages cache
+# Deleting the Installer Packages Cache

 You can clear the installer packages in the download folder by opening the Options menu as shown below.